-Place the lentils in a bowl and sprinkle with 1 Tbsp olive oil and 2 Tbsp of red wine vinegar, and a little salt.
+- Place the lentils in a bowl and sprinkle with 1 tablespoon olive oil and 2 tablespoon of red wine vinegar, and a little salt.

-Immediately distribute the halloumi croutons amongst the four plates, then top each with 1 Tbsp of capers.
+- Immediately distribute the halloumi croutons amongst the four plates, then top each with 1 tablespoon of capers.

 - Nutrition values are an estimate only